The Cincinnati Cyclones continue their march for the Kelly Cup:

 The following resources were developed to implement Lindsay’s Law:

-The Cincinnati Swords have enrolled in the Kroger Community Rewards program for the upcoming year and are pleased to offer ALL members the opportunity to participate.
+The Cincinnati Swords is enrolled in the Kroger Community Rewards program for the upcoming year and are pleased to offer ALL members the opportunity to participate.
 You must register your Kroger Plus Card Number online and select Queen City Hockey Association (NPO Number TT350) as your participating organization (see detailed instructions below).
 Once you are registered, you only need to use your Kroger Plus card and you will accumulate rewards.
 Quarterly, Kroger will distribute $1,000,000 to all participating organizations based on their percentage of spending.
 Our allocation of the Kroger funds is outlined below.

 We hope that all Swords families will participate to help offset their hockey costs.
 If you have any questions, please email Melanie Luft at

-or call 513-407-0222.
-You must register by May 1 to maximize your benefits.
+.
 You must register with the NPO number TT350; old CAHA or Queen City team participation numbers are void.

 DISTRIBUTION OF FUNDS: